slidevjs/slidev/demo/starter/slides.md

 ---
-# try also 'default' to start simple
+# You can also start simply with 'default'
 theme: seriph
 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev
 background: https://cover.sli.dev
-# some information about your slides, markdown enabled
+# some information about your slides (markdown enabled)
 title: Welcome to Slidev
 info: |
   ## Slidev Starter Template
   Presentation slides for developers.

   Learn more at [Sli.dev](https://sli.dev)
-# apply any unocss classes to the current slide
+# apply unocss classes to the current slide
 class: text-center
 # https://sli.dev/custom/highlighters.html
 highlighter: shiki